Drug Policy Facts

 - Overdose Prevention Sites, also known as Supervised Consumption Sites

 Here's a list of chapters by subject area.

 Any questions?
 Use this link to email us..

-Since it first went online in 1998 as Drug War Facts, Drug Policy Facts provides reliable information with applicable citations on important issues related to drug policy and the failed drug war.
+Since it first went online in 1998 as Drug War Facts, Drug Policy Facts provides reliable information from authoritative sources, with full citations, on important issues related to drug control policies and the failed drug war.
 It is updated continuously by its current Editor, Doug McVay.

 Most charts, facts and figures are from government sources, government-sponsored sources, peer reviewed journals and occasionally newspapers.
 In all cases the source is cited so that journalists, scholars and students can verify, check context and obtain additional information.

 Our mission is to offer useful facts, cited from authoritative sources, to a debate that is often characterized by myths, error, emotion and dissembling.
 We believe that in time an informed society will correct its errors and generate wiser policies.

 Drug Policy Facts is sponsored by the Real Reporting Foundation and Common Sense for Drug Policy.
 Its directors are Ernest Drucker, Ph.D., Chair, Robert E. Field, Co-Chair and President, Melvin R. Allen, JD, David Borden, Balázs Denés, JD, Kris Krane, and Doug McVay.

 The Real Reporting Foundation is pleased to announce the launch of the sister site to Drug Policy Facts: Health Systems Facts.
 Health Systems Facts follows the same approach as Drug War Facts, providing excerpts of current information and statistics with complete citations and links to the source materials.
 Fact items are meticulously sourced from impeccable sources.
 These include government research, peer reviewed journals, international organizations, research foundations, and more.
 This will again be done without bias or editorial comment.